tldr-pages/tldr/pages/common/gcc.md

 # gcc

-> Preprocesses and compiles C and C++ source files, then assembles and links them together.
+> Preprocess and compile C and C++ source files, then assemble and link them together.
 > More information: <https://gcc.gnu.org>.

 - Compile multiple source files into executable: